 Bonds issued in the years 2000 through 2004 funded approved soil and groundwater remediation payments under the Petroleum Environmental Cleanup Fund Award (PECFA) Program, which is a petroleum storage remediation program.
-Bonds issued in the year 2009 provided for (1) the current refunding of certain Bonds previously issued by the State to fund such remediation payments, and (2) the funding of a portion of EMCP previously issued for the same purpose.
+Bonds issued in the year 2009 provided for (1) the current refunding of certain Bonds previously issued by the State to fund such remediation payments and (2) the funding of a portion of EMCP previously issued for the same purpose.

 In existence since 1987, the PECFA Program reimburses owners of petroleum storage tanks for 75% to 99% of remediation costs related to soil and groundwater contamination.
-The State of Wisconsin Department of Safety and Professional Services (Department of Safety and Professional Services) is responsible for the review and approval of remediation payments.
-The State of Wisconsin Department of Commerce (Department of Commerce) previously was responsible for these duties, but the 2011-13 biennial budget (2011 Wisconsin Act 11) abolished the Department of Commerce and moved its functions to various other State agencies.
 Prior to the issuance of the Bonds, remediation payments approved under the PECFA Program were paid with Petroleum Inspection Fees as they were collected; however, the timing of the collections did not permit all remediation payments to be paid at the time they were presented and approved.
 When Bonds were first issued in March 2000, the backlog of approved but unpaid claims was about \$200 million.
 The issuance of the Bonds allowed the PECFA Program to make payments in a timely manner and provided economic savings to the State, since the debt service costs on the Bonds were less than the interest costs that accrued on the approved but unpaid remediation awards.